raiden-network/spec/messaging.rst

 Further messages in the protocol are:

-- The :ref:`Processed <processed-message>` that is sent to confirm received messages, and
+- The :ref:`Processed <processed-delivered-message>` that is sent to confirm received messages, and
 - The withdraw-related messages :ref:`WithdrawRequest <withdraw-request-message>`,
   :ref:`WithdrawConfirmation <withdraw-confirmation-message>` and
   :ref:`WithdrawExpired <withdraw-expired-message>`.